You mad, bruh?

 Communicating assertively—not aggressively—is a good way to express anger in a healthy way, while maintaining effective communication.
 Being assertive doesn’t mean being pushy or demanding; it means expressing your feelings and needs in a way that is respectful of yourself and others.
 Generally this works best if used before your anger gets out of control.

 For example, let’s suppose you are in a cafeteria line just about to get your tray when someone steps in ahead of you.
 An aggressive response might be, “Hey, buddy, who do you think you are?
 Go to the back of the line.”
 An assertive response might be, “Sorry, but I think I’m next.
 The line forms over here.”

-A physiological response also happens when a person gets angry.
-Heart rate increases and muscles become tense.
-These physiological responses can actually be cues that signal the person that they are becoming angry.
-Recognizing those cues and learning how to calm internal responses when faced with a person or situation that arouses anger can help angry feelings subside.
+A physiological response also happens when a person gets angry, meaning their heart rate increases and muscles become tense, shakey and ready for action.
+These are physical cues that you, or someone else, is becoming angry.
+Recognizing these cues and learning how to calm internal responses when faced with a person or situation that arouses anger can help angry feelings subside.